 What you say to candidates is important, but so is when you say it.
 Believe it or not, the time of the day and the day of the week that you reach out to candidates can impact how receptive they’ll be to you.
 Not convinced?
 Imagine receiving a call from a recruiter at 10 PM on a Friday night.
 Probably not the best time to discuss career moves, is it?
-The best way to find out what works for you is to experiment and measure your results, but here’s a general primer on when to reach out to candidates based on industry research to get you started.
+The best way to find out what works for you is to experiment and measure your results, but here’s a general primer based on industry research to get you started.

 Reach out in the morning or evening